Lloyd's of London: 17th–19th centuries: Formation and first Lloyd's Act

-Many years later, during the 2020 George Floyd protests, Lloyd's issued a statement, apologising "for the role played by the Lloyd's market in the 18th and 19th century slave trade — an appalling and shameful period of English history, as well as our own."

 Just after Christmas 1691, the small club of marine insurance underwriters relocated to No. 16 Lombard Street; a blue plaque on the site commemorates this.
 This arrangement carried on until 1773, long after the death of Edward Lloyd in 1713, when the participating members of the insurance arrangement formed a committee and underwriter John Julius Angerstein acquired two rooms at the Royal Exchange in Cornhill for "The Society of Lloyd's".
+In July 1803, the Lloyd's Patriotic Fund was established by a group of Lloyd's underwriters.

 The Royal Exchange was destroyed by fire in 1838, forcing Lloyd's into temporary offices at South Sea House, Threadneedle Street.
 The Royal Exchange was rebuilt by 1844, but many of Lloyd's early records were lost in the blaze.
-In 1871, the first Lloyd's Act was passed in Parliament which gave the business a sound legal footing.
+The Lloyd's Act 1871 (34 & 35 Vict. c. xxi), the first Lloyd's Act, was passed in Parliament which gave the business a sound legal footing.
 Around that time, it was unusual for a Lloyd's syndicate to have more than five or six backers; this lack of underwriting capacity meant Lloyd's was losing many of the larger risks to rival insurance companies.
 A marine underwriter named Frederick Marten is credited for first identifying this issue and creating the first "large syndicate", initially of 12 capacity providers.
 By the 1880s Marten's syndicate had outgrown many of the major insurance companies outside Lloyd's.